 What to expect from your doctor

-- Do your symptoms tend to occur when you sit or lie down?
+- Do your symptoms start while you're sitting or lying down?

 - Are your symptoms worse at night?